tari-project/tari/RFC/src/RFC-0201_TariScript.md

 transaction.

-As long as those conditions are suitably committed to, and are not malleable throughout the existence of the UTXO, then in general, these conditions are no different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.
+As long as those conditions are suitably committed to, and are not malleable throughout the existence of the UTXO, then in general, these conditions are not that different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.

 Note that range proofs can be discarded after a UTXO is spent, since the global security guarantees of Mimblewimble are